Sladernimo/v-roleplay/README.md

 * [SMTP](https://github.com/VortrexFTW/mod_smtp) (Optional)

 ### Git Branches
-* master/main - The current release. *Never commit to this branch directly*
+* master/main - The current release. *This branch is never committed to directly, only merged*
 * nightly - The next upcoming release.
-All feature/fix/change branches are merged into this one
+All feature/fix/change branches are merged into this one.
 * feature/fix/change - This is where the stuff currently being working on goes into.
+The nightly branch is not recommended for public server.
+Some features may or may not work as intended, or the script may be broken entirely. `master` will always be the stable branch, although slower to get new features.

 ### Scripting Style
 * Always use camelCase, even for event names.